verhas/pyama/doc/snippet.md

      System.out.println("Hello, world!");
 ```

-When using the markdown handler the the copy process takes care of the code starting
+When using the markdown handler the copy process takes care of the code starting
 three back-tick and the code ending three back-ticks.
 In this case the three back-ticks
 on the line also used to signal the end of the lines to where the snippet is copied,
 therefore there is no need to use `END SNIPPET` line.
-In some cases you may want to insert
+In some cases, you may want to insert
 a snippet that does not go into a verbatim code segment.
-In these cases you can use the
+In these cases, you can use the
 `END SNIPPET` string probably in the form of

 ```markdown